 Introduction to Getting Started with ControlLogix (Industrial Automation)

-The ControlLogix systemis an industrial solution for automation.
+This post is a brief introduction to Getting Started with ControlLogix.
+The ControlLogix system is an industrial solution for automation.
 The processor is programmed with RSLogix/Studio 5000.
 Unlike a regular computer, the ControlLogix processor does not run a normal operating system, so the system resources are dedicated to running the project, and reading and writing to Input and Output modules.